sn1de/mark_maker/README.md

 Supported Ruby Versions
 -----------------------

-The following ruby versions are explicitly supported (see .travis.yml)
+The following ruby versions are explicitly supported and exercised via TravisCI (see .travis.yml)

- - 2.3.0
- - 2.2.4
- - 1.9.3
  - ruby-head
+ - 2.7
+ - 2.6
+ - 2.3

 Release Process
 ---------------